 In my experience, I would expect the college students to be the ones dressing in costumes, stumbling around in search of alcohol.
 Maybe the tradition of Belznickeling is still practiced more widely than we realize.

-I found the Belznickel character so interesting that I used him for the basis of my traditional Regency Christmas story “Bride of Belznickel,” which was published by Ellora’s Cave Cotillion in ebook a few years ago but just released in print this year in my anthology A Not-So-Traditional Regency Christmas.
+I found the Belznickel character so interesting that I used him for the basis of my first traditional Regency Christmas story “Bride of Belznickel” (first published by Ellora’s Cave Cotillion in ebook and re-released last year after the publisher gave up the ghost.)
 In my tale, the heroine Hannah is forced to spend Christmas with cousins who ridicule her at every turn.
 To get even, she tries to scare them with tales of a Christmas demon.
 But then her stories start to come to life, and no one knows what to do about it, Hannah least of all.